• Your selection is empty.

 National guidelines for the Economics bachelor's degree :

-● Mathematical and statistical skills essential to economics and management, as well as the geosciences
+- Mathematical and statistical skills essential to economics, management and the geosciences

-● Mobilize the skills of written and oral expression and logical reasoning to argue a conceptual argument.
+- Mobilize written and oral expression and logical reasoning skills to support conceptual reasoning.

-Economics and geosciences courses require students to be able to produce a structured argument, even a relatively simple one (this skill is likely to be reinforced at university), and to reason about concepts.
+Economics and geosciences courses require students to be able to produce a structured argument, even a relatively simple one (a skill that is likely to be reinforced at university), and to reason about concepts.
 Bachelor's training requires a certain capacity for abstraction, formal logic and deduction.

 Economic professions frequently involve writing studies or reports, requiring structured argumentation, synthesis skills and a good level of language.